umut-xud42/MohirDev_Python_homework/README.md

 # MohirDev_Python_homework
-This is python tasks that I have to do in my home.
+This is my pyhthon homework-codes that I have to do in my home.